fhunleth/embedded-elixir/content/post/2017-11-02-nerves-update.md

 1. Console resizing works on the Raspberry Pi Zero.
 The fix (currently in [nbtty][nbtty]) is portable to other platforms.
 More importantly, nbtty also fixes a nasty hang issue on platforms using the gadget USB port for the IEx console.
 1. The Beaglebone port, [nerves_system_bbb][nerves_system_bbb] now supports the [PocketBeagle][PocketBeagle].
 1. Initial support for the [Raspberry Pi Compute Module 3][cm3] has been added to [nerves_system_rpi3][nerves_system_rpi3].
 Advanced support for USB gadget mode and running off eMMC Flash is not available yet.
-1. The [grovepi][grovepi] project now supports servo control using the PivotPi.
+1. The [GrovePi][grovepi] project now supports servo control using the PivotPi.
 1. Some corporate sponsorship has enabled work on integrating Chromium into a Nerves system.
 This will replace the current kiosk webbrowser solution that uses qtwebkitkiosk which can be found at [kiosk_system_rpi3][kiosk_system_rpi3].
 1. Corporate sponsorship is also enabling support for platforms with raw NAND flash in [fwup][fwup].
 This is relevent to Nerves use on very high volume devices.

 Community initiatives:

 1. Mikel Cranfill has created a [pru][pru] package to support the PRU microcontrollers found on the Beaglebone and similar boards.
-These are super useful for handling hard real tasks in embedded systems and we hope it will make them more accessible.
+These are super useful for handling hard real-time tasks in embedded systems and we hope it will make them more accessible.
 1. Bluetooth support (specificially BLE support) has been a regular request for integration in Nerves.
-Several people have made custom systems with Bluez installed or attached BLE modules (like Adafruit Bluefruit modules) via [nerves_uart][nerves_uart], but nothing has been integrated with an easy-to-use hex package yet.
+Several people have made custom systems with BlueZ installed or attached BLE modules (like Adafruit Bluefruit modules) via [nerves_uart][nerves_uart], but nothing has been integrated with an easy-to-use Hex package yet.
 Watch [this issue][ble-issue] if you're interested in this.

 Upcoming Nerves talks and training: